bricktrooper/Logs/c/README.md

-# Logging API
+# Lite

-### Usage

-Messages can be printed on any of the following log levels:
+This version of the API is a slimmed down version of the full implementation.
+Only the following basic functions are supported:

 ```
 void log_error(char const * format, ...);